JozefMist/hivapJ/README.md

 Output file is hivaperg.dat, ALL OUTPUT CS values are in milibarns [mb].<br>

-Two fission-barrier approaches can be used, by changing the FISROT value in hivapein.dat (or hivapein_IFUS*.dat to be used in the automatization script) - the Cohen-Plasil-Swiatecki approach (FISROT=0) [Cohen et al., Ann.
+Two fission-barrier approaches can be used, by changing the FISROT value in hivapein.dat (or hivapein_IFUS\*.dat to be used in the automatization script) - the Cohen-Plasil-Swiatecki approach (FISROT=0) [Cohen et al., Ann.
 Phys.
 82, 1974] or the Sierk approach (FISROT=2) [Sierk, PRC 33, 1986].

+The nuclear masses are in mlz.dat file, in the form of mass excess.

 ## HIVAP automatization: